 Evidence-Based Funding for Student Success Act (EBF) became law on August 31, 2017 and was effective for the 2017-2018 school year.
-EBF replaced the traditional General State Aid that was formerly the equalization formula grant provided by the state.
-Five previous grant programs are combined into this single grant program and is now known as evidence-based funding.
-EBF combines General State Aid following and the state categorical programs: Special
+EBF replaced the traditional General State Aid that was formerly equalization formula grant provided by the state.
+Five previous grant programs are combined into this single grant following and the